Implexsoft/TradeItIosTicketSDK/README.md

 ## Cocoapods

-Follow the [Cocoapods: Getting started guide](https://guides.cocoapods.org/using/getting-started.html) if you've never used Cocoapods before.
+Follow the [Cocoapods: Getting started guide](https://guides.cocoapods.org/using/getting-started.html) and [Cocoapods: Using Cocoapods guide](https://guides.cocoapods.org/using/using-cocoapods.html) if you've never used Cocoapods before.

 Inside your `Podfile` you need to add the TradeIt spec repo as a source: